General accounting

 As a consequence, the Profit or Loss of the year doesn't necessarily correspond to a variation in cash or money we have in the firm.
 We may very well make a profit during the period, and yet have less cash at the end than at the beginning of the period.

-The fellows running the pizzeria across the street from my home tend to mix up cash in the till at the end of the day, and profit of the day.
+The fellows running the pizzeria across the street from our offices tend to mix up cash in the till at the end of the day, and profit of the day.
 Every so often they go and gamble this cash at a casino nearby.
 And they are chronically on the verge of bankruptcy, even though their restaurant is a money making machine.

-To prepare the IS, we mark off the "Revenue accounts" in the adjusted TB:
+To prepare the IS, we check the "Revenue accounts" in the adjusted TB:

 and we "extract" them to present them on a new sheet called the "Income Statement".